Dark Sky Tourism: Capitalizing on Rural Night Skies

 State Tourism Offices: Contact your state tourism office for marketing support, grant opportunities, and regional partnership possibilities.
 Many states now have dedicated astrotourism initiatives.

-University Astronomy Departments: Partner with nearby universities for technical expertise, educational programming, and potential research collaborations that enhance destination credibility.
+University Astronomy Departments: Partner with nearby universities for technical expertise, educational programming, and potential research collaborations that add destination credibility.

 Regional Examples for Inspiration: